NAE NUKES ANYWHERE! – International Rally at Faslane 22nd September 2018

 Marching from the Peace Camp to the North Gate of the base for the rally, a distance of around a mile.

 The aim of the rally is to to highlight the strength of support from many UN member states for Scotland, a country hosting nuclear weapons against its wishes.
-Scotland (like Palestine) is a significant and relatively autonomous part of a nuclear-armed state which opposes its possession of weapons of mass destruction.
+Scotland is unique as a significant and relatively autonomous part of a nuclear-armed state which opposes its possession of weapons of mass destruction.
 As things stand we cannot become a party to the new UN Treaty for the Prohibition of Nuclear Weapons but there are lots of ways in which we can align ourselves to the Treaty.
 The September rally will be a fine opportunity to mark our determination to do so.

 The rally will feature speakers from many countries.
 We really need to make this a huge event to show the level of international support for Scotland’s opposition to nukes and to present a clear challenge to the UK Government to sign the TPNW, enter negotiations and scrap their nuclear policies.
 We also need to re-assert our vision for Scotland as a land free of weapons of mass destruction and energetic in our support for their removal from the UK and the whole world.